parshuramreddysudda/TicTacToe/README.md

 # TicTacToe
-Develop Two Player TicTacToe game
+Two Player TicTacToe game in Java
+Developed in Applets